storyprotocol/documentation/docs/Concepts/dispute-module/index.md

   * link to any parents
   * claim royalties
   * and all of its existing licenses become unusable

+### Dispute Tags

-* **Tags:** refers to which "labels" can be applied to IP Assets in the protocol.
+**Tags** refer to the "labels" that can be applied to IP Assets in the protocol when raising a dispute.
 The allowed tags are whitelisted by protocol governance.
 The initial set of tags is planned to be:

 <Table align={["left","left"]}>
   <thead>